vathsav2297/Brolio/README.md

 ```
 ### Configuring

-A step by step series of examples that tell you how to get a development env running
+A step by step series of points that tell you how to get a development env running

  **Visual Studio**